janwilmake/remote-sql-cursor/README.md

 # Answer; yes;

 Got a read speed of 8.7mb/second.
 After trying batching I saw the speed didn't really improve significantly, so this seems pretty reasonable for a durable object.

+# Usecases

+Use this when you need to perform a single dynamic query to your DO from outside, and don't have any further logic around it.
+Use this when you care about the max query response size if you have a query which response size exceeds over the max RPC size.
+Theoretically there's no limit to the size of query responses since remote-sql-cursor can stream everything, row by row.

+> [!WARNING]
+> Avoid using this in your worker when doing multiple queries in a single request as this will slow down your app due to the roundtrips.
+If you need to perform several queries and don't care about the streaming behavior much, it's better to use [RPC](https://developers.cloudflare.com/durable-objects/best-practices/create-durable-object-stubs-and-send-requests/)

 # CHANGELOG